-Imagine that you are simultaneously flipping a coin and rolling a die.
-A joint probability example would be the probability of flipping heads and rolling an even number at the same time:
+Imagine you’re simultaneously flipping a coin and rolling a die.
+A joint probability example would be the probability of flipping heads and rolling an even number in a single repetition:

 You can get to this probability from a graphical analysis of the sample space.
 As a reminder, the sample space of a random process is the set of all possible outcomes of that process.
 The joint sample space of two random processes is all possible combinations of outcomes of the two processes.
 Take a look:

 The horizontal line divides the square into 2 equal parts which represent the outcome of the coin flip.

 The vertical lines further divide the square into 6 equal parts which represent the possible outcomes of rolling the die.
 You see that when the two sample spaces are superimposed on each other the square is divided into 12 equal rectangles.
 Each rectangle represents а possible combination, like: